 - Scented cleaning products.
 As much as possible, try to buy unscented detergents, fabric softeners, and other cleaning products.
 To get a clean scent, use a with vinegar, baking soda, water, and lemon juice.

 - Candles or anything else that is burnt in the living space.
+These emit particularly harmful fine and ultrafine particles.

 If There is a Person at Home With a Respiratory Condition